-Do you think that maintaining privacy has place in a committed relationship?
+Do you think that maintaining privacy has placed in a committed relationship?

 I think it comes naturally to me, not only with my partner but with anybody else too.
 If I am upset I know that I am only upset only for that period and mentally I have understood that I’m angry just for two-three hours and later I forgive the person anyways, so why just waste those two, three hours?
 I bounce back in three minutes only.
 As I have aged, I have learnt not to waste time.
 Let’s just leave it.

-What are the biggest relationship challenges for a couple in urban India?
+What are the most significant relationship challenges for a couple in urban India?

 The Internet.
-Two people sitting together for dinner is a challenge when both are on the phone instead of talking to each other.
-That is common and that’s what the person says, “What you are doing, you are more on the phone.”
+Two people sitting together for dinner is a challenge when both are on the phone instead of talking with each other.
+That is common, and that’s what the person says, “What you are doing, you are more on the phone.”
 That’s where the problem starts.
 This damn phone.
 This damn Internet.
-I mean shut off your Internet after 9 o’clock.
+I mean you shut off your Internet after 9 o’clock.
 Shut off WhatsApp.
 Shut off your phone.
 And you’ll see how you sleep and how your relationship will improve.